-There are so many different colorful birds in North America alone, that I found this article getting bigger and bigger until finally I realized I had to stop somewhere.
+In this article I compiled a list of some of the most colorful birds in north America.
+There are so many different colorful birds in the United States alone, that I found this article getting bigger and bigger until finally I realized I had to stop somewhere.
 So while I may not have every colorful bird listed here, I have quite an extensive list.
 Feel free to suggest any you think belong on this list in the comments.

 Some of the birds are common and recognizable, others aren’t.
 Not all will eat at feeders and not all are birds that you will regularly see in your backyards, but when you do they really stand out in a crowd.
 One thing they all have in common though, is their beautifully bright colors.
 This is a rather long list and took me quite some time to compile so I hope you enjoy!